fabcoins-dot-info/fabcoins.info/en/fabcoin-core/contribute/documentation.md

 # Writing Fabcoin Core Documentation

-Fabcoin Core documentation is spread across three projects: Fabcoin Core, the Fabcoin Wiki, and Fabcoin.org---and is further subdivided into different parts.
+Fabcoin Core documentation is spread across three projects: Fabcoin Core, the Fabcoin Wiki, and Fabcoins.info---and is further subdivided into different parts.
 The sections below briefly describe what documentation is available and how you can contribute.